mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 ### Install the add-on and enroll in the study

 * (Create profile: <https://developer.mozilla.org/Firefox/Multiple_profiles>, or via some other method)
+* Have at least 3 self-installed extensions/add-ons installed
 * Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String)
 * Set `shieldStudy.logLevel` to `info`.
 This permits shield-add-on log output in browser console.
 * Go to [this study's tracking bug](tbd: replace with your study's launch bug link in bugzilla) and install the latest add-on zip file